 Tooth decay occurs when the acids produced by plaque and oral bacteria build up in your mouth.
 The acids erode the outer layer of your teeth, causing weak spots in your enamel.
 These weak spots eventually lead to the formation of small pits, or cavities.
 Without treatment, cavities only continue to grow larger, compromising the strength and integrity of the affected tooth.
 Typically, a cavity is treated with a filling.
 However, when the cavity is large, a fillings will only further compromise the tooth.
-At B.J.
-Myers DDS & Associates, we can restore these damaged teeth with onlays.
+At Myers Dental, we can restore these damaged teeth with onlays.

 What is an Onlay?

 An onlay often referred to as a partial crown, is a filling that is designed to restore the health of a tooth that has been affected by a significant amount of tooth decay.
 Onlays are an indirect filling, meaning that they are created outside of the tooth based on an impression, rather than using a material that is placed into the cavity and cured.
 Onlays are made of porcelain.
 However, this is not the porcelain that many people tend to associate with delicate plates.
 The porcelain used for onlays is much stronger and can withstand most normal daily wear and tear.